Income in India: Rural-urban gap

-Bridging the Urban-Rural Gap

-In India, the government has taken steps to bridge the urban-rural gap.
-This includes setting up the Council for Advancement of People's Action and Rural Technology (CAPART) by the Ministry of Rural Development.
-CAPART helps in providing assistance to various organisations which help in developmental activities.
-There is a constantly widening rift between rural and urban India, not only in terms of income but other social measures.
-There is an urgent need to strengthen the agriculture sector in India, bring about reforms in labour laws, and provide education.

 The Economic Survey of India 2007 by OECD concluded that:

 The analysis of this report suggests that the differences in economic performance across states are associated with the extent to which states have introduced market-oriented reforms.
 Thus, further reforms on these lines, complemented with measures to improve infrastructure, education and basic services, would increase the potential for growth outside of agriculture and thus boost better-paid employment, which is a key to sharing the fruits of growth and lowering poverty.